bignacio/cpp-articles/posts/microbench-01.md

 Also, not how fast the code run, 0 nanos :) amazing.
 That's because it's not doing anything.

 Let's look at the assembly output of the generated code.
-For that, I'm using lldb set for the Intel idom.
+For that, I'm using lldb set for the Intel idiom.
 The code was compiled with clang 7, and the flags `-O3 -g -fno-exceptions -fno-rtti -mno-omit-leaf-frame-pointer -fno-omit-frame-pointer`.

 ```c++